NuGet/NuGetGallery/README.md

     ```
     Update-Database -StartUpProjectName NuGetGallery
     ```
-If this fails, you are likely to get more useful output by passing -Debug than -Verbose.
+If this fails, you are likely to get more useful output by passing `-Debug` than `-Verbose`.

-6. Change the value of `Gallery.ConfirmEmailAddresses` to false in `src\NuGetGallery\Web.Config`, this is required to upload the packages after registration.
+6. Change the value of `Gallery.ConfirmEmailAddresses` to `false` in `src\NuGetGallery\Web.Config`, this is required to upload the packages after registration.

 7. Ensure the 'NuGetGallery' project (under the Frontend folder) is set to the Startup Project